hyperledger/indy-hipe/text/messaging-protocol/README.md

 [motivation]: #motivation

 Indy agent developers want to create agents that are able to establish connections with each other and exchange secure information over those connections.
-For this to happen there must be a clear messaging protocol standard.
+For this to happen there must be a clear connection protocol.

 # Tutorial
 [tutorial]: #tutorial